Visual Window Analytic Functions¶

 - Row number will output 1,2,3,4,5,6 (ties are broken randomly)

-Strangely, the Average price now changes within a group!
-That’s because as soon as you Sort a window, the definition of the window automatically changes and it becomes “bounded” between “beginning” and “current row”.
-In other words, now, the Average price is computed for each bulldozer by only using the data of the more expensive ones (since the window is ordered by decreasing price).
+It may seem strange that the SalePrice_avg now changes within a group.
+This is because we have ordered columns by SalePrice.
+The definition of the window automatically changes, becoming bounded between the “beginning” and “current row”.
+In other words, the average price is computed for each bulldozer by only using the data of the more expensive ones (since the window is ordered by decreasing price).
+Like SalePrice, we can see that SalePrice_avg is also decreasing.

-Return to the Window recipe.
 We’d now like to know the proportion of the total sales made as time passes.
 In other words, we want to compute the cumulative distribution of the summed price.
 We’re no longer interested in ProductGroup; we want global information.
-Since this will be a major change to the Window recipe settings and we want to keep our previous work, make a copy of the recipe.
-Choose Actions > Copy, name the output dataset something like

 bulldozer_windows_cumulative_sums, and click Create recipe.

-Turn Partitioning columns off.
-Change the Order column to saledate and click the icon so that dates are sorted in increasing order.
+In the Windows definitions step, turn Partitioning Columns off.
+Change the Order Column to saledate, and click the icon so that dates are sorted in increasing order.

 In the Aggregations step, check the SalePrice > Sum box.
 Since the window is ordered, for each bulldozer, this will compute the sum of the sale price of all previous bulldozers, plus this one.

-To better see what’s going on, also check saledate > Retrieve.
+To better see what’s going on, also check saledate > Retrieve, giving 7 output columns.

 Run the recipe.
 In the resulting dataset, on the Charts tab, we can chart the cumulative sums along with the marginal increases in the cumulative sum.

 - Select SalePrice_sum and SalePrice as Y-axis columns.
-Set the aggregation for SalePrice to SUM.
+Set the aggregation to SUM for SalePrice and to AVG for SalePrice_sum.

 - Select saledate as the X-axis column.
 Set the date range as Quarter.

-Return to the Window recipe.
-Make a copy of the recipe and name the new output dataset something like
+Return to the previous Window recipe used to compute bulldozer_windows_cumulative_sums.
+Make a copy of the recipe, and name the new output dataset

 Run the recipe.
 In the resulting dataset, on the Charts tab, we can chart the moving average along with the monthly average.